- Saint Catherine of Bologna

 - All medals come with prayer

 .
-Please note This Necklace its handmade by hands that love to create and use their work to inspire people.
+Please note This Necklace is handmade by hands that love to create and use their work to inspire people.

-Please note that handmade products can vary slightly in appearance.
-I think that it is great because make it uniques and I hope that you feel the same.
+Please note that handmade products may vary slightly in appearance.
+I think that it is great because it makes it unique and I hope that you feel the same.

 .
 The charms are not waterproof.